top of page

 It was a spacious summer afternoon, where the warmth seems to gently pour into every crevice and corner like glue, forming a bond between earth and sky.

 A delightful breeze welcomed us as we walked across the street and entered a park that we love to wander through.
-I suggested a route to take, and as we embarked we passed by a man with 2 dogs standing to the right of the walkway on the grass.
-We spoke cordially to each other and continued up the slight incline.
-At the top of the hill I asked Martha if we could sit for a few minutes as my legs felt weary (I had taken a long hike the previous day.).
-We sat sipping our coffee when Martha noticed a woman walking up the hill towards us, seemingly looking for something.
+I suggested a route to take, and as we embarked we passed by a man with 2 dogs to the right of the walkway on the grass.
+We greeted him and then continued up the slight incline.
+At the top of the hill I asked Martha if we could sit for a few minutes as my legs felt weary (I had taken a long hike the previous day).
+We sat sipping our coffee when Martha noticed a woman walking up the hill towards us, seeming to be looking for something.
 She stopped about 50 feet before reaching us, and turned around and went back the other way.
+Martha told me, “I am praying that she comes back, and if so I am going to ask her what she lost.”

 I remember sighing, quietly thinking that once again, Martha’s leaving me in the present.
 She is a 2 on the Enneagram, and can’t help but rush in to supply any perceived need.
 She must ask to take a photo for any couple or group struggling to take a “selfie” - a trait I both admire and get annoyed by.

-After she moved on, I said to Martha, “isn’t it interesting that inside of 5 minutes we run into 2 people who are looking for something they lost.
+After she moved on, I said to Martha, “Isn’t it interesting that inside of 5 minutes we run into 2 people who are looking for something they lost.
 I wonder if God is saying something to us?”

-With my energy restored we continued on our way, looking for her eyeglasses as we walked.
+With my energy restored we continued on our way, looking for the lost eyeglasses as we walked.
 We reached the center path and headed down the hill to retrace the couple’s journey.
 Half way down her husband passed by on the way up; having put the 2 dogs in the car he was now joining the search.
 He could tell that we were now engaged in the search, and thanked us for it.

 “Someone may have already found them and perhaps turned them in,” I told him.
 “If we happen to find them we will drop them off at the Publick House as we are having dinner there later; do you know where that is?”
 He assured us he did, again thanking us and we continued on our ways.

 The atmosphere of that afternoon had gently changed.
-Have you noticed how when you reach out to assist someone, even in a small way, there is a quiet joy that springs up from within?
+Have you noticed how when you reach out to assist someone, even in a small way, there is a quiet satisfaction that springs up from within?
 It acts a bit like the accent lights that outline the trees and shrubs in a setting, enhancing the natural beauty of the landscape and buildings.

-As Martha and I continued our journey, I began to pray out loud, asking the Lord again if He was speaking to us through this whole incident, and then asking Him to help us to find the glasses.
+As Martha and I continued our journey, I began to pray out loud, asking the Lord if He was speaking to us through this whole incident, and then asking Him to help us to find the glasses.
 At that juncture the downhill path ended, and we could turn either right to head towards the Publick House or left to continue tracing the trail of the lost glasses.
 We decided to turn left, and just a few feet down the path was a park bench on the right.
 Nestled on the back of the bench, sandwiched between 2 boards I saw the pair of eyeglasses.
 Someone had evidently put them there hoping the owner would come back and find them.

 We sighed and quietly drank in the moment, much like when two lovers meet, and Martha and I headed off to our next adventure.